-Answer-First Paragraphs: The Opening That AI Engines Extract
+Answer-First Paragraphs: How to Write Opening Lines That AI Engines Cite

 The first paragraph after your heading is the only one that matters for AI citation.
 Everything else is context.
-This is the exact word count and structure that works.
+This guide covers the exact word count, structure and rewriting patterns that make your opening paragraphs extractable by ChatGPT, Gemini, Perplexity and Google AI Overviews.

 Why the first paragraph is everything

-If that paragraph opens with "In this article, we will explore...", the answer is buried.
-If it opens with the answer directly, the AI engine can cite it precisely.
+If that paragraph opens with "In this article, we will explore...", the answer is buried under preamble.
+The AI engine either skips it or extracts the preamble instead of the answer.
+If it opens with the answer directly, the AI engine can cite it precisely and accurately.

 "In today's digital landscape, content quality has become the foundation of any successful SEO strategy.
 When you consider how search engines have evolved, quality content is no longer optional.
 It is essential for ranking, for user engagement, and for building authority..."